nandorojo/swr-react-native/README.md

 # Context

-The idea for this library originated from [this issue](https://github.com/vercel/swr/issues/417).

 I'm a big fan of SWR.
 I've also built a fetching library for Firebase/Firestore based on swr, which you can find [here](https://github.com/nandorojo/swr-firestore).

-It's still pretty new, and isn't super battle tested, so I'd appreciate help testing it.
+The idea for this library originated from [this issue](https://github.com/vercel/swr/issues/417).
+Thanks to [@te-online](https://github.com/te-online) for help testing it.